FEEBLE TO FORMIDABLE: Experts encourage self defense training for all ages

 January is National Personal Self-Defense Awareness Month, and experts say it's important for people of all ages to learn.

 The month is designed to bring awareness to the need of learning self-defense.
-Several locals gathered at the pavilion on Water Street Monday afternoon to train with Arlow Jumper, professional boxing/striking coach.
+Several locals gathered at the pavilion on Water Avenue Monday afternoon to train with Arlow Jumper, professional boxing/striking coach.

 Jumper doesn’t train self-defense to women and children, but he teaches them to get their heart rates up and down, and to get into a certain mindset.